-On August 14, DOL/EBSA issued Field Assistance Bulletin 2014-01, which updates DOL/EBSA guidance on how fiduciaries of terminated defined contribution plans can fulfill their obligations under ERISA to locate missing participants and properly distribute the participants’ account balances.
+On August 14, DOL/EBSA issued Field Assistance Bulletin 2014-01.
+This Bulletin updates DOL/EBSA guidance on how fiduciaries of terminated defined contribution plans can fulfill their obligations under ERISA to locate missing participants and properly distribute the participants’ account balances.

 Outreach and education

-For notice of upcoming events as they are scheduled, subscribe to DOL/EBSA’s Website home page.
-DOL/EBSA conducts seminars for small businesses on retirement and health benefits plans.
+For notice of upcoming events as they are scheduled, subscribe to DOL/EBSA’s website home page.
+DOL/EBSA conducts seminars for small businesses on retirement plans and health benefits plans.